-Recommendation 1: Align the RSPO Standards and IT traceability systems to facilitate RSPO Members in collecting information required for EUDR compliance:
+Recommendation 1: Align the RSPO Standards and IT traceability systems to assist RSPO Members with collecting the information required for EUDR compliance:

-- A. Extend RSPO's IT (traceability) system so that the EUDR relevant evidence on geolocation, deforestation and legality can be uploaded by growers/mills and then be transferred through the supply chain; - B. Develop a voluntary EUDR add-on standard/information system to the RSPO P&C, which includes the EUDR requirements not covered by the RSPO P&C; - C. Develop an 'EUDR information system' for the conventional palm oil material within the Mass Balance supply; and - D. Develop a modular approach allowing flexibility towards future legal requirements.
+- A. Extend RSPO's IT (traceability) system so that the evidence relevant to the EUDR on geolocation, deforestation and legality can be uploaded by growers and mills and transferred through the supply chain; - B. Develop a voluntary EUDR add-on standard or information system to the RSPO P&C, which includes the EUDR requirements not covered by the RSPO P&C; - C. Develop an "EUDR information system" for conventional palm oil material within the Mass Balance supply; and - D. Develop a modular approach allowing flexibility towards future legal requirements.

-RSPO response to recommendation 1:
+RSPO response to Recommendation 1:

-- A. RSPO is currently working on a new digital platform for traceability which shall allow members to upload and trace relevant EUDR compliant information throughout the supply chain.\ - B. The digital platform for traceability which is under construction shall serve as an information system which will allow members on a voluntary basis to include information on requirements not covered by the P&C. The P&C itself is currently in its 5-year review process, which is a member-led and multi-stakeholder process.
+- A. RSPO is currently working on a new digital platform for traceability which shall allow members to upload and trace relevant EUDR compliant information throughout the supply chain. - B. The digital platform for traceability which is under construction shall serve as an information system allowing members to include information on requirements not covered by the P&C on a voluntary basis.
+The RSPO Standards are currently undergoing its five year review, which is a multi-stakeholder process.
 The degree to which there will be changes to the text of the P&C itself will depend on the discussion between the members taking part in this process. - C. The digital platform for traceability which is in development shall also be able to contain information on the conventional material members source for their Mass Balance supply.
-Members will themselves be responsible for doing their due diligence on no-deforestation and legality on the conventional material but by providing the system to transfer the information, the RSPO aims to facilitate members in showing their compliance to National Competent Authorities. - D. The RSPO monitors relevant legislative developments in all the geographical areas where it operates and aims to serve its members with tools which can help them with demonstrating their compliance regardless of geographical location.
+Members will be responsible for their own due diligence on no deforestation and legality for the conventional material, but by providing the system to transfer the information, the RSPO aims to assist members with showing their compliance to National Competent Authorities. - D. The RSPO monitors relevant legislative developments in all the geographical areas where it operates and aims to serve its members with tools which can help them with demonstrating their compliance, regardless of geographical location.